 Tiedemann Advisors targets a niche clientele: high net worth individuals, families, institutions or businesses.
 Wealthy investors looking for financial planning, investment management and trust and estate services grouped together in one place could consider the firm.
 Philanthropists particularly interested in using their investments to contribute to certain causes close to their hearts, such as diversity or the environment, should inquire about the firm’s impact investing resources.
 Clients worried about potential conflicts of interest with advisors may appreciate that the firm is independently owned and earns money through a transparent annual fee.

 That said, clients with more modest net worths will need to look elsewhere, as will investors who want an in-person relationship with their advisor but do not live near one of Tiedemann Advisors’ nine offices.
-Whenever you’re shopping for a financial advisor, you want to research at least a few firms and advisors to make sure you land with the option best suited for your individual situation.
+Before you make your decision, be sure to research multiple firms to ensure you find the right advisor for you.